The City Law School awarded Certificate of Appreciation by DIFC Courts

 In 2016 City joined the University of London federation.
 This has created opportunities to extend our global profile and reach and to bring some of our courses to new, global audiences through distance learning.

-Professor Stanton Newman, Vice-President (International) is responsible for overseeing internationalisation at City, this incudes the International Partnerships and Development (IPAD) team, the Dubai Centre and the INTO City, University of London joint venture.
+Professor Stanton Newman, Vice-President (International) is responsible for overseeing internationalisation at City, this includes The Office for Global Engagement, the Dubai Centre and the INTO City, University of London joint venture.

 In each of City’s five schools there is a member of staff responsible for leading on and co-ordinating international activity within their school.
 Read more about them here: